President, Chief Scientific Officer, Co-Founder

 Dr. Nara Daubeney

-Dr Nara Daubeney MBBS MEd (Surg) DIC MRCS(Eng) DLO is an Otolaryngologist based in London.
+Dr Nara Daubeney MBBS MEd (Surg) DIC MRCS(Eng) DLO is an adult and paediatric ENT surgeon and honorary senior clinical lecturer at Barts NHS trust and Queen Mary Univerity London.
 She qualified at Imperial College and Charing Cross Hospital and is a member of the Royal College of Surgeons.
 She is passionate about research having studied for a PhD at Imperial College and has considerable expertise in autoimmunity particularly nasal.
 She jointly founded and is director of The Congenital and Children's Heart Centre (www.childrensheartcentre.com) providing private medical and surgical care to children and adults with congenital heart disease.

 Dr Nara Daubeney is the Chief Operating Officer of the Company and is responsible for the regulatory, tax, compliance, communication and accounting aspects of the Company.